Research

 -

-The aim of research mentoring is to encourage faculty to thrive at all career stages as part of a vibrant research culture.
+The aim of research mentoring is to encourage Faculty to thrive at all career stages as part of a vibrant research culture.

 You will be paired with a mentor based on career stage.
 Mentoring matches will always be open for review, with the expectation that changes take place after 2-3 years.
 Any requests for changing mentors need to be made in advance of workload planning, so during the autumn academic semester.
 The focus of the work with your mentor is your own professional progress/goals in research and scholarship, with the agenda led by you as the mentee in negotiation with your mentor.

 If you choose, you can share your Individual Research Plan (IRP) with your mentor but this is not a requirement.
-Research mentoring is not related to performance management or the Achievement and Development Review.
+Research mentoring is not related to performance management or your Achievement and Development Review.

 The ESW model of mentoring is consistent with the approach supported across the University, including central training and resources.
-You can find out more on the Organisational Development web pages on mentoring.
+You can find out more on the Organisational Development webpages on mentoring.
 Additional training and support events are held within the School to support mentoring.

 Specialist support for research activity (including support and peer review for bidding and publications) should be sought in the first instance through your Research Centre.

-- Individual Research Plans
+- Individual Research Plans (IRPs)

 -